hiaoxui/hiaoxui.github.io/_pages/about.md

 ## Walless

-I am more known as *hiaoxui*, who developed [WallessPKU](https://wallesspku.com/blog/about/).
+I am more known as *hiaoxui*, who is the founder of [WallessPKU](https://wallesspku.com/blog/about/).
-Walless is a platform that helps Chinese netizens to circumvent [Great Firewall](https://en.wikipedia.org/wiki/Great_Firewall).
+Walless is a platform that helps Chinese netizens to circumvent [the Great Firewall](https://en.wikipedia.org/wiki/Great_Firewall).
-For over 7 years, I have been developing and funding this non-profit project to help tens of thousands people to access the global internet without censorship.
+For over 7 years, I have been developing and funding this non-profit project to help tens of thousands people to access the internet without censorship.

 ## My name